 Make sure that there are no obstacles between the remote control and the IR sensor on the projector that might obstruct the infra-red beam.

 Replacing the remote control battery

-- Press the release in the direction of the arrow - 2.
-Remove the battery by pulling the tray out in the direction of the arrow.

-3. Insert the supplied batteries taking note of the polarity (+/-) as shown here.
+Remove the battery compartment cover by sliding the cover in the direction of the arrow.
+Insert the supplied batteries taking note of the polarity (+/-) as shown here.
+Replace the cover.

-4. Replace the tray.